M-Guard Isode's XML Guard

 Architectural Approaches & Accreditation

-This section looks at key choices made in M-Guard, particularly in context of planned accreditation.
+This section looks at key choices made in M-Guard, particularly to show how M-Guard has been designed to support assurance/accreditation.

 While M-Guard is distributed as an appliance, Isode can supply source code to accreditors and to partners needing the source code as part of a system accreditation.